25Scott/academic-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Tianheng is a postgraduate student of Rehabilitation Engineering & Assistive Technology at University College London (UCL).
+His research interests include computational mechanics, biomechanics and lightweight structural optimization with the lattice structures.
+He was recruited as a research assistant (RA) focusing on the computational mechanics of the lattice structures, and led the research project which developed an extremely lightweight medical exoskeleton device.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.